tako-discord/tako-python/README.md

 A Discord bot done right.
 No bullshit like pay- or votewalls.

+We are currently experiencing issues with some people.
+Until this ks resolved we do not allow any forks or selfhosted instances of the bot after the 8th kf January 2023.

 This is the rewrite for Kayano (now Tako).
 Before the rewrite it was written in JavaScript/Node.js with the Discord.js Library.
 But now it's written in Python with the discord.py Library.
 We have made some very great improvements and we hope you'll like it.

 > **Warning** |